 Graduates of an online master’s degree program in deaf education may be qualified to work as a special education teacher at a private or public school.
 Special education teachers instruct students who have learning, mental, emotional, or physical disabilities basic literacy, communication, reading, and math.
 Deaf education graduates use the American Sign Language to instruct their students and help them form a connection between English and sign language.

-Special educators earned a median annual salary of $53,220 in 2012, according to the U.S. Bureau of Labor Statistics (BLS).
+Special educators earned a median annual salary of $53,220, according to the U.S. Bureau of Labor Statistics (BLS).
 Employment in the field is expected to increase 17%, or about as fast as average, between 2010 and 2020.
 The BLS expects a growth in demand for special educators because of increasing school enrollment and the need for more teachers trained to instruct children with disabilities.
 However, these statistics are no guarantee of actual salary or employment opportunity, which is determined by the hiring organization, location, and needs of the area.